-The CBN Group implemented the 'Three Lines of Defence' model as a benchmark for managing the Risk Strategy.
+The CBN Group implemented the 'Three Lines Model' (previously known as the Three Lines of Defence) as a benchmark for managing the risk strategy.
 The CBN Group applies the model to demonstrate how the different business and control functions interact with each other and to define roles that enforce stronger corporate governance.
-These roles are illustrated in Figure 2.
+These roles are illustrated in

 Figure 2.

-CBN Group Three Lines of Defence
+Figure 2.
+CBN Group Three Lines Model

 4.2.
-First line of defence
+The First Line